 - Install the new air filter and close the housing.
 Reinstall the two Philips screws.

 - Press the air filter housing on the engine and ensure it is secure.

 - Reconnect the air hoses to the air filter housing.

-Changing the engine air filter on a Volkswagen Jetta is very easy once you realize that the housing needs to be removed from the engine.
+Changing the engine air filter on a Volkswagen Jetta is very easy once you realize the housing needs to be removed.
 Once the housing is removed, two screws are accessible, and the filter can be removed.
 Risk of getting burned.
 Do not change the engine air filter if the engine is still hot.